hydroper/ts4air/docs/typescript-internals.md

 ## Byte embedding

 `import.meta.embedBytes`, must output `DefineBinaryData` and `SymbolClass` tags to the SWF without conflicting with existing ones from previously merged SWFs.

+## Statements

+Properties in the top-level of a source file map to top-level package properties.

+## Modules

+Using `exports` might not be supported as it is not a priority.